 It can look beautiful and be perfectly wrong.

-Ideas and execution matter more than production.
+Ideas and execution matter more than production value.

 A thoughtful piece of video content will work in ways that defy time and money.

-And the ones that hold our attention or offer us something of value – we’ll return to.
-Remember: our thumb is the new remote control.
+Our thumb is the new remote control.
 Whatever you’re doing on video should be compelling enough to keep the thumb at rest.